Installation, Upgrading and Requirements Aug 08, 2008 / Updated: Apr 06, 2014

 - register globals off (required)

-- gettext extension (required if you plan to use Zenphoto's translation/multilingual capabilites)
+- gettext extension (optional, required if you plan to use Zenphoto's translation/multilingual capabilites)

 - mbstring extension (recommended if you are using a none English language with lots of special characters)

 - One of these graphics libaries for image resizing:

 - MySQL 5+* (5.5 recommended) – MySQL 4 is

 - Appropriate user account rights.
 (Setup will note if you do not have sufficient rights.)

 *Zenphoto is developed and tested on this environment.

 - Internet Explorer 7 or newer (we really recommend using the latest but never 6 or below…!)